Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Ealing and are not the council.
 About us

-The Cabinet of Ealing Council met on Wednesday, 11 March 2026, to discuss a range of important issues, including the supply of temporary accommodation, the fire door replacement programme, and the Ealing Transport and Highways Programme for 2026/27.
-The meeting also included discussions on the commissioning of adult and young people's drug and alcohol treatment services.
+The Ealing Council Cabinet met on Wednesday, 11 March 2026, to discuss and approve several key programmes and services.
+Decisions were made regarding the fire door supply and installation programme, the Ealing Transport and Highways Programme for 2026/27, the commissioning of drug and alcohol treatment services, and increasing the supply of temporary accommodation.

 Fire Door Supply and Installation Programme